Shroud of Turin: Flowers and pollen

 A study published in 2011 by Salvatore Lorusso of the University of Bologna and others subjected two photographs of the shroud to detailed modern digital image processing, one of them being a reproduction of the photographic negative taken by Giuseppe Enrie in 1931.
 They did not find any images of flowers or coins or anything else on either image.

-In 2015, Italian researchers Barcaccia et al. published a new study in Scientific Reports.
+In 2015 the Italian researchers Barcaccia et al. published a new study in Scientific Reports.
 They examined the human and non-human DNA found when the shroud and its backing cloth were vacuumed in 1977 and 1988.
 They found traces of 19 different plant taxa, including plants native to Mediterranean countries, Central Europe, North Africa, the Middle East, Eastern Asia (China) and the Americas.
 Of the human mtDNA, sequences were found belonging to haplogroups that are typical of various ethnicities and geographic regions, including Europe, North and East Africa, the Middle East and India.
 A few non-plant and non-human sequences were also detected, including various birds and one ascribable to a marine worm common in the Northern Pacific Ocean, next to Canada.
 After sequencing some DNA of pollen and dust found on the shroud, they confirmed that many people from many different places came in contact with the shroud.
 According to the scientists, "such diversity does not exclude a Medieval origin in Europe but it would be also compatible with the historic path followed by the Turin Shroud during its presumed journey from the Near East.
 Furthermore, the results raise the possibility of an Indian manufacture of the linen cloth."

+In 2016, Italian palynologist Marzia Boi proposed based on published pictures of pollen from the shroud that the most abundant pollen on the shroud was from genus Helichrysum and suggested that the former could have come from balms and ointments used in first century AD burial rituals.
+The researchers who studied the pollen directly had identified it as from Gundelia tournefortii.